neloe/explorations-in-godot/action-rpg-tutorial.md

 * Bitmask is how you tell autotiler to place the tile: The tile will be placed only when the bitmask (red part) is satisfied
 * Can set tile as specific icon

+## Video 8: collisions with autotiles

+* Tedious, but easy
+* for depth in a top down action rpg, he recommends doing a 3d game but making it look 2d
+  * Can use the Z index, but then can't do seethru tiles like he did for the cliffs
+* Occlusion: auto lighting stuff

+Overall, nice and easy to set up, but slow.
+However, for 2d stuff seems pretty easy.
+The setup is tedious, but then using the autotiles is easy